 Common examples of individual subsidies include unemployment benefits, welfare payments, and government subsidized interest rates for student loans.

 A production subsidy encourages suppliers to increase the production of a particular product by offsetting part of the production costs or losses.
 Production subsidies aim to expand production of a particular product so that the market would promote it without raising the final price to consumers.

 The United States Federal Government heavily subsidizes corn.
 In 2010, U.S. farmers produced 32 percent of the world’s corn supply on 84 million acres of farmland, generating $63.9 billion in revenue.

-Production subsidies can cause many problems including the additional cost of storing the over-produced products, depressing world market prices, and incentivizing producers to over-produce.
+Production subsidies can cause many problems, including depressing world market prices, and incentivizing producers to over-produce (including the additional cost of storing the over-produced products).

 A consumption subsidy helps to encourage specific consumer behavior.
 Usually, governments will subsidize such things as food, water, healthcare, and education.

 An export subsidy is a form of support from the government for products that are exported, as a means of assisting the country’s balance of payments.
 However, exporters can abuse this system.